zuozhenggh/learning-library/developer-library/microservices-unified-observability/performance-usecase/performance-usecase.md

 ## Introduction

-This lab will show you how...
+This lab will show you how to set up alerts for metrics conditions and trigger them so that Slack notifications are sent as appropriate.

-Estimated lab Time - 5 minutes
+Estimated lab Time - 10 minutes

-  -   ...

 ## Task 1: Notice perf metrics and create Alert for response time threshold